All example files are included in the Model folder "ToyDropLanding" included with the OpenSim installation.

 - Repeat steps 2–4 for AFO_lat_bushing.

 - Repeat the simulation steps from Part II.A one more time.
-Rename/Save the new results as "StiffAFO" this time.
+Rename the new results as "StiffAFO" and save the results as "Results_StiffAFO.sto".

 - You have now simulated three different drop-landing conditions: without an AFO, with a soft AFO, and with a stiffer AFO.
 What differences in peak ankle inversion do you observe between the simulations?